 - Can I focus well enough to drive, in spite of pain, fatigue, cognitive dysfunction, and other symptoms?

 - How likely am I to fall asleep while driving?

 - What other symptoms may impact my driving, how severe are they, and can they be managed?

-One of the biggest causes of driving concerns is cognitive dysfunction, aka brain fog or fibro fog.
+One of the biggest causes of driving concerns is a cognitive dysfunction, aka brain fog or fibro fog.
 In addition, some people worry about panic attacks while some have problems with balance and dizziness.

 Cognitive Dysfunction & Driving

 Cognitive dysfunction is actually an umbrella term for several symptoms that negatively impact the way our brains work.
 The specific symptoms that can lessen our ability to drive include:

 - multitasking difficulties

 It’s fairly common to hear someone with these illnesses talking about driving somewhere they’ve been a hundred times, only to suddenly forget where they are, where they’re going, and why.
 Or, at times, we may forget a familiar route, get lost, and have no ability to orient ourselves.

 It’s also common to hear about suddenly blanking on smaller things as well, such as how to properly change lanes, how to navigate a difficult area, or even how to turn on the windshield wipers.